VAA1-0/The-project/README.md

 python -m spacy download en_core_web_sm
 ```

+# Remember to npm install

+If dependencies/packages are not recognized, run npm install in the folder.
+For example in `project root folder`, `src/frontend`, `cvat/backend`

+___

 # Commands for the whole project
 NOTE: To run the whole project, you need all of this running at the same time.
 Currently backend does not communicate with frontend without cvat running.